Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 The Deskman websites and servers use industry standard protocols to protect all information obtained including SSL encryption (secure socket layers), and hardware firewalls.

 A cookie is a small piece of data sent to your web browser by a server and stored on your hard drive.
 Many websites leave a cookie on your machine in order to identify you should you return.
 Cookies can not read any data from your hard drive other than what is already included in the cookie.
-Deskman stores a cookie on your computer so that you do not have to re-enter your username and password every time, but only if you decide to activate the Remember me option.
+Deskman stores a cookie on your computer to keep track of your browser session.

 How is Deskman protected from remote intrusions?